Formula One: The Ultimate Motorsport of Speed, Technology, and Innovation

 Grand Prix Weekend

-Every weekend of racing is made up of three one-hour practice races which are done on Fridays and Saturdays, these are known as FP1, FP2 and FP3.
+Every weekend of racing is made up of three one-hour practice races, which are done on Fridays and Saturdays; these are known as FP1, FP2 and FP3.
 This allows the drivers to get used to the track.
-On Saturday after practice there is qualifying which determines where each driver starts on the grid for the Grand Prix.
-Qualifying is broken into three separate sessions, Q1, Q2 and Q3.
+On Saturday, there is qualifying after practice, which determines where each driver starts on the grid for the Grand Prix.
+Qualifying is broken into three separate sessions: Q1, Q2 and Q3.
 In Q1, all drivers try to set the fastest lap time possible in 18 minutes.
 The five slowest drivers are then dropped and start Sunday’s race from whatever position they finished in.

 Penalties in F1

 A stop-go penalty is one of the most severe penalties.
-It requires the drivers to stop in their pit box for either five or ten seconds during their next planned stop.
-However, work is only allowed to be done to the car after the time penalty.
+It requires the drivers to stop in their pit box for five or ten seconds during their next planned stop.
+However, work can only be done to the car after the time penalty.
 Depending on which type of stop-go penalty the stewards give, drivers may not be allowed to do anything to the car even after the time penalty.
 If the penalty is given out during the last three laps of the race, the driver can choose not to pit and have the penalty time added to their final race time instead.
 This penalty is a lot more damaging than a drive-through penalty.

 Formula One Terminology